grmlin/watched/README.md

 An interval based fallback is included, so older browsers will profit, too.
 Anything >= IE9 should be fine.

-**The dom mutation listener is debounced, massive changes to the dom will happen in batches, not individually.**
+In either case only on mutation observer will be created for the scripts lifespan.
+All `LiveNodeList` instances will listens to this one observer.

 ## Important notes

+- **The dom mutation listener is debounced!** That's why massive changes to the dom will happen in batches, not individually, and take some time.
+(20ms at the moment)

-- **Always use the ` added` and `removed` events!** The node lists are live and bound to changes in the dom, but **not** synchronously.
+- **Always use the ` added` and `removed` events!** The node lists are live and bound to changes in the dom, but never called synchronously after the dom changed (see debouncing above).

-- **The magic might get expensive!** Better not use hundreds of live nodelists, they will all be updated and re-evaluated in the background when the dom changes!
+- **The magic might get expensive!** Better not use hundreds of live nodelists, they will all be updated and the queries re-evaluated in the background when the dom changes!

 ## API